perseas/Pyrseas/docs/dbtoyaml.rst

 Directory Tree Output
 ---------------------

+.. program:: dbtoyaml

-The ``--directory`` option (see below) breaks down the output into multiple files under a given root directory.
+The :option:`--directory` option breaks down the output into multiple files under a given root directory.
 The root is created if it does not exist.

 The first level contains ``schema.<name>`` subdirectories, ``schema.<name>.yaml`` files and ``<objtype>.<name>.yaml`` files,